Chip Off the Old Block

 Chip Off the Old Block is 1944 American comedy musical film starring Donald O'Connor, Peggy Ryan, and Ann Blyth.
 It was Blyth's film debut.

+Plot

-The son of a strict Navy man, O'Connor falls in love with a girl from a performing family (Ann Blyth).
+The son of a strict Navy man, O'Connor falls in love with a girl from a performing family.
 In the end, the families learn to accept their differences and they are allowed to be in love freely.